-With the concept of career undergoing continued transformation, organizations are fostering learning and development (L&D) opportunities that is “always-on.”
+With the concept of career undergoing continued transformation, organizations are fostering learning and development (L&D) opportunities that are “always-on.”
 This has placed businesses in a position to display their “learn and development” prowess as the principal driver of their employment brand.
 Organizations are racing to highlight their infrastructure and capacities that allow employees to build skills quickly, easily, and on their own terms.

 All this has put pressure on the HR and L&D departments as they struggle to improve employee careers and transform corporate learning.
 In fact, this particular aspect (of career transformation) has emerged as the second most important development in the 2017 Deloitte Global Human Capital Trends report.
 The way forward lies in having a flexible, open career model rather than a static career progression.
 In other words, staffs decide what to learn based on their needs and career goals, rather than follow the prescription of their managers.
 This exposes the workers to new opportunities, mentors, and technologies, thereby redefining mobility in an organization.
 For the traditional HR/L&D teams, this poses a challenge because it is the complete opposite of the L&D mandate.